JetBrains/kotlin-web-site/pages/docs/reference/collection-ordering.md

 ## Random order

-Finally, there is a shuffle function that retrieves all collection elements in a random order - [`shuffled()`](/api/latest/jvm/stdlib/kotlin.collections/shuffled.html).
+Finally, there is a shuffle function that returns a new `List` containing the collection elements in a random order - [`shuffled()`](/api/latest/jvm/stdlib/kotlin.collections/shuffled.html).
 You can call it without arguments or with a [`Random`](/api/latest/jvm/stdlib/kotlin.random/-random/index.html) object.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">